-Category Additional Details General Course Organization Course number and title Department offering course This may be very important for courses with unique titles or cross-listed courses.
-Pre- or co-requisites Indication if this class meets a GE requirement Credit hours Meeting time(s) and location Instructor name ☐ You can include your title/degree/rank if desired.
-You may also wish to let your students know if you have a preferred name/title (e.g., Dr. Smith, Professor Smith, Jane).
-You can include your pronoun (e.g. she/her/hers, he/him/his, they/them/theirs) Instructor office number, location, and hours □ "Faculty members must maintain regular office hours during which they are available for consultation with students or otherwise assure their accessibility to students."
-PPM 6-316. □ Expectations regarding minimum office hours vary by department; there is no University of Utah standard.
-May be virtual/online or "by appointment." □ Ensure that students know how to best get in contact with you.
-Instructor contact information □ Phone number ☐ Email address (should be a University of Utah email address) Communication Plan ☐ Clearly define the preferred communication methods and channels so that students and instructors can communicate.
+Category Additional Details General Course Organization Course number and title Department offering course This may be very important for courses with unique titles or crosslisted courses.
+Pre- or co-requisites Indication if this class meets a GE requirement Credit hours Meeting time(s) and location Instructor name You can include your title/degree/rank if desired. • You may also wish to let your students know if you have a preferred name/title (e.g., Dr. Smith, Professor Smith, Jane).
+Instructor office number, location, and hours • "Faculty members must maintain regular office hours during which they are available for consultation with students or otherwise assure their accessibility to students."
+PPM 6-316. • Expectations regarding minimum office hours vary by department; there is no University of Utah standard.
+May be virtual/online or "by appointment."
+You should also consider sharing what your preferred communication channel is with your students.
+Instructor contact information Phone number Email address (should be a University of Utah email address) Communication Plan - Most of these strategies are covered in the rubric.
+They are provided here as an overview.
+Strategy #1 - Clearly define the preferred communication methods and channels so that students and instructors can communicate; Strategy #2 - Support each other and learn in a social environment; Strategy #3 - Take the time to lay out the rules for online teaching and learning so that students will know what to expect; • Strategy #4 - Provide opportunities for community building where students regularly interact with other students, materials and the instructor(s); Strategy #5 - Make it clear to students where to turn for technical support.